-The Baylor University Medical Center at Dallas and the Baylor Scott & White Research Institute unveiled that a third baby (girl) had been born in a uterus transplant clinical trial, in a case of absolute uterine factor infertility.
-This latest birth is the result of an altruistic transplant from a living donor, in which neither the donor nor the recipient knows the identity of the other.
+The Baylor University Medical Center at Dallas and the Baylor Scott & White Research Institute unveiled that a baby girl had been born after a uterus transplant clinical trial, in a case of absolute uterine factor infertility.
+This birth is the result of an altruistic transplant from a living donor, in which neither the donor nor the recipient knows the identity of the other person.
 The Baylor Medical Center has already performed a total of 20 uterus transplants, making it the largest program of its kind in the world.

-An article about the project of Baylor University Medical Center in Dallas was published last September which has, in our opinion, objective bioethical implications (see HERE our approach on this relevant topic).
-Here we extract what, in our opinion, is more interesting:
+An article about the project of Baylor University Medical Center in Dallas was published on September 2019 in which has bioethical implications (see HERE our approach on this relevant topic).

 Option for women with absolute uterine factor infertility

-Baylor University Medical Center at Dallas is among the first in the U.S. to explore uterus transplantation, which is being studied as a new infertility treatment option for women with absolute uterine factor infertility, meaning their uterus is nonfunctioning or nonexistent.
-The clinical trial team led by principal investigator Giuliano Testa, MD, has now performed a total of 20 uterus transplants, making it the largest program in the world.
+Baylor University Medical Center is among the first in the US to explore uterine transplantation, which is being studied as a new infertility treatment option for women with absolute uterine factor infertility.
+This is that your uterus does not work or does not exist.

-Philanthropic support for this innovative clinical trial was provided by Baylor Scott & White Foundation – Dallas.
-The Foundation is seeking additional funds to continue this research, which could potentially benefit other women with absolute uterine infertility via this pioneering procedure.”
+Philanthropic support for this groundbreaking clinical trial was provided by the Baylor Scott & White Foundation.
+That Foundation is seeking additional funding to continue the research, which could potentially benefit other women with absolute uterine infertility through this pioneering procedure.